What are the top Retail Cybersecurity challenges?

 • Reduce operations costs and simplify security systems administration: In SASE environments network security as a service comes from a single vendor.
 Consolidating technology stacks and number of vendors reduces IT labour and security investment costs.

-• Increase agility and discover new digital business scenarios: SASE enables IT organizations to share applications, services, APIs and data with partners and contractors with less cybersecurity risk.
+• Increase agility and discover new digital business scenarios: SASE enables IT organisations to share applications, services, APIs and data with partners and contractors with less cybersecurity risk.

-• Improve network performance: Networks use latency-optimized routing to maximize connectivity speeds.
+• Improve network performance: Networks use latency-optimised routing to maximise connectivity speeds.

 • Increase ease of use and information transparency: SASE capabilities enable IT teams to operate with fewer agents per device and provide consistent application performance anywhere, with any device.
 IT pros can update threat data without buying new hardware or software.
 And they can adopt new capabilities with lower operations overhead.